 Metric Definition and Relevance: In California, and for prescribed fires, the PFIRS system requires emission estimates alongside fuels (biomass) estimates.
 PFIRS emission estimates directly inform the modeled results that are disseminated by the smoke spotter app (and in the PFIRS system).
-F3- based emissions could be a more locally precise alternative for the standard Landfire/FCCS based emissions for Rx fire projects currently implemented in
+The F3 model-based emissions could be a more locally precise alternative for the standard Landfire/FCCS based emissions for Rx fire projects currently implemented in PFIRS.

-PFIRS.
 Reporting units are not on a per acre, but a per pixel basis, so that zonal summaries for the area of interest can quickly total up the possible emissions, and compare them to wildfire emissions.

-Data Units: short tons PM2.5
+Data Resolution: 30m raster Data Units: Short tons PM2.5

-Creation Method: This is a first order estimate (based on FOFEM, or First Order Fire Effects Model, algorithms embedded in FVS) generally representing moderate fire behavior generally observed during Rx Fire or periods when/where fire would be managed for resource objective during wildfire events.
+Creation Method: This is a first order estimate (based on FOFEM, or First Order Fire Effects Model, algorithms embedded in the FVS Fire and Fuels Extension) generally representing moderate fire behavior which is generally observed during Rx Fire or periods when/where fire would be managed for resource objective during wildfire events.
 These estimates have been imputed to the landscape by the F3 model and are reported as the metric: Pot_Smok_1